-September 3, 2002 — Selected among the first class of space shuttle astronauts, Guy Bluford, Jr., Ph.D., was the first African-American to fly in space as a member of the STS-8 crew in 1983.
+— Selected among the first class of space shuttle astronauts, Guy Bluford became the first African-American to fly in space as a member of the STS-8 crew in 1983.

-collectSPACE spoke with Dr. Bluford on the anniversary of his flight:
+collectSPACE.com spoke with Bluford on the anniversary of his first spaceflight:

 Where do you feel STS-8 fits into space history?

-You hold the distinction of being one of the "firsts."
-How did it affect your space flight career?
+You have the distinction of being one of the "firsts" in space.
+How did it affect your spaceflight career?

-It gave me a lot more publicity than I had anticipated.
+It gave me a lot more publicity than I'd anticipated.
 Being the first was not a desire of mine, but I am pleased to be in that situation.

-I felt that I was a trailblazer, and I feel very proud of being a trailblazer with reference to space flight, particularly for African-Americans.
-I recognize I was one of several African-Americans that came into the program, and I think we have all made significant contributions to the program.
+I felt that I was a trailblazer, and I feel very proud of being a trailblazer with reference to spaceflight, particularly for African-Americans.
+I recognize I was one of several that came into the program, and I think that we have all made significant contributions to the program.

-NASA's own description of STS-8 leads with your role as the first African American in space.
-Do you appreciate the attention or would your rather NASA focus the mission itself?
+NASA's official description of the STS-8 mission leads with your role as the first African-American in space.
+Do you appreciate the attention or rather desire NASA focus the mission itself?

-I think NASA handles this pretty well.
+I think NASA handles it pretty well.
 They do focus on the mission, and they do acknowledge the fact that I flew on STS-8.
-It was a big thing that I did fly, so you can't hide that, and it was a significant event for African-Americans.
+It was a big thing that I did fly, so you cannot hide that, and it was a significant event for African-Americans.

-So, I think NASA handles it well.
-There were things accomplished: we deployed a satellite called INSAT-1B, we did some work with the Remote Manipulator Arm, we did some work on man's adaptation to zero-g, and we did some experiments on electrophoresis.
-So, we did a lot of good stuff on STS-8, and yes, there was the historical fact that I flew.
+There were things accomplished: we deployed a satellite called INSAT-1B, we did work with the remote manipulator arm, we did some work on man's adaptation to zero-g, and we did some experiments on electrophoresis.
+So, we did a lot of good stuff, and, yes, there was the historical fact I flew.

-Among the payloads aboard STS-8 were 260,000 postal covers for the USPS to sell post-flight.
+Among the payloads flown aboard STS-8 were 260,000 envelopes (postal covers) for the U.S. Postal Service (USPS) to sell post-flight.
 Did you support the idea of their flight and sale?

 I see a lot of those postal covers when they come by my desk for signature.
 I have no problem with that.

-I think it was a good idea for the U.S. Postal Service to get some additional revenues and to highlight the U.S. Postal Service.
+I think that it was a good idea for the USPS to get some additional revenues and to highlight the postal service.
 It was just another payload in my mind, on STS-8.

 Did you keep a cover for yourself?